- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 When it comes to someone’s relationship with food and eating, a holistic approach may examine:

-- Physical factors: Holistic health does not solely focus on weight as a measure of someone’s physical health, but analyzes all aspects of an individual’s physical wellbeing, such as current nutrition intake, use of any medications, and the presence of any disease states.
+- Physical factors: Holistic health does not solely focus on weight as a measure of physical health but analyzes all aspects of an individual’s physical well-being, such as current nutrition intake, medication use, and disease states.

-- Emotional factors: Understanding and healing from any underlying psychological issues can be helpful to a person who is looking to make peace with themselves, their body, and food.
+- Emotional factors: Understanding and healing from any underlying psychological issues can be helpful to people who are looking to make peace with themselves, their bodies, and their food.

-- Social factors: Having the support of family and friends and maintaining healthy relationships can be a key part of holistic health.
-Setting appropriate boundaries, practicing honesty, and connecting to support are all aspects needed for wellbeing.
+- Social factors: Having the support of family and friends and maintaining healthy relationships can be key to holistic health.
+Setting appropriate boundaries, practicing honesty, and connecting to support are all aspects needed for well-being.

 Hopefully, focusing on these broader aspects of health—rather than a plan that would simply promote weight loss—can help someone see they’re more than a number on a scale, even if they’re on a weight loss journey.
 This can lead to greater emotional and mental health benefits, which can, in turn, have a powerful impact on physical health.